ktoso/scala-rainbow/README.md

 scala-rainbow
 =============

-Super simple terminal output colorizing for Scala
+Super simple terminal output colorizing for Scala.
+Using it you can colorize any string for terminal output and was tested on Linux and OSX, not on windows and there it probably sux ;-)

 Example
 -------